 Pursuant to Registration Rights Agreements, we have agreed to indemnify the selling shareholders against certain liabilities, including certain liabilities under the Securities Act of 1933.
 We have also agreed to pay the expenses of registering all of the shares of common stock offered hereby under the Securities Act of 1933, including all registration, filing and exchange listing fees, blue sky expenses, fees of counsel and accountants, fees of the NASD, transfer taxes, if any, transfer agent fees and underwriters' fees customarily paid by issuers (excluding underwriting discounts and commissions).
-Such expenses are estimated to be \$27,347.
+Such expenses are estimated to be \$17,563.
 The Registration Rights Agreements require us to maintain the effectiveness of the registration statement, as amended or supplemented from time to time, relating to this prospectus until the earlier of:

-- The date on which all of the shares offered by this prospectus are resold by the selling security holders; - The date on which all of the shares of our convertible preferred stock and the common stock issued upon conversion thereof offered by this prospectus are no longer restricted under Rule 144 are resold by the selling security holders; and - November 17, 2003.
+- The date on which all of the shares offered by this prospectus are resold by the selling shareholders; - o The date on which all of the shares are no longer restricted under Rule 144 are resold by the selling security holders; and - o November 17, 2003.

-We intend to de-register the shares covered by this prospectus that are not sold by the selling security holders within the above time frame.
+We intend to de-register the shares covered by this prospectus that are not sold by the selling shareholders within the above time frame.